Supercolony-net/openbrush-contracts/examples/psp20/README.md

 #[derive(Default, PSP20Storage, PSP20MetadataStorage)]
 pub struct MyPSP20 {}
 ```
-4. After that you can inherit implementation of `PSP20` and `PSP20Metadata` traits.
+4. Inherit implementation of `PSP20` and `PSP20Metadata` traits.
-   You can customize(override) some methods there.
+   You can customize(override) methods in this `impl` block.
 ```rust
 impl PSP20 for MyPSP20 {}
 impl PSP20Metadata for MyPSP20 {}
 ```
-5. Now you only need to define constructor and your basic version of `PSP20` contract is ready.
+5. Define constructor and the basic version of `PSP20` contract is ready.
 ```rust
 impl MyPSP20 {
    #[ink(constructor)]